cmorten/refresh/README.md

 # refresh

-Simple browser reloading middleware on file change for your Deno web applications.
+Simple browser reload on file change middleware for your Deno web applications.

 ## Usage

-To use `refresh` middleware, add 5 lines to your Deno server implementation:
+To use `refresh` middleware, just add a few extra lines to your Deno server
+implementation:

 ```ts
 import { serve } from "https://deno.land/std/http/server.ts";